peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### hashCode
     public int hashCode()
 Returns the hash code for this instance.
+No application or process IDs are used in the hash code calculation.

 **Overrides:**